FormHandler/FormHandler/README.md

 Requirements
 ------

-FormHandler requires PHP 5.6 or higher.
-It should also work on 5.5 and 5.4, but automated Travis testing does not work for these versions.
+FormHandler requires PHP 7.4 or higher.

 FormHandler is tested on:

-   * PHP 5.6
-   * PHP 7.0
-   * PHP 7.1
+* PHP 7.4
-   * PHP 7.2
+* PHP 8.0
 * PHP Latest 'nightly' build

 Installation
 ------

-You can install FormHandler by downloading the [latest](https://github.com/teyeheimans/FormHandler/archive/master.zip) zip file and include this in your project.
+You can install FormHandler by downloading the [latest](https://github.com/formhandler/formHandler/archive/master.zip) zip file and include this in your project.

 We are working on availability for composer.

 Usage